akn9050/PowerShell/AzurePowerShellDemo.md

-**Login to Azure Account**
+1. **Login to Azure Account**

          Connect-AzAccount
-**or**
+         **-----or----**
          Login-AzAccount

-**Set Azure Subscription**
+1. **Set Azure Subscription**

        Get-AzSubscription
        This command gets the all Subscriptions on which you have access within your existing azure account.

        Select-AzSubscription -Subscription "Replace me with SubscriptionID"
        Set a subscription in which you are going to work.
-**Create Resource Group**
+1. **Create Resource Group**

        New-AzResourceGroup -Name "MyFirstRGwithPowerShell" -Location "West US"
        This will create a resource group in your azure subscription in westus region.

 **Create Storage Account**